Pair approximation for the $q$-voter model with independence on multiplex networks

+The critical value $p_{c}$ for the FM transition is obtained from the intersection point of the Binder cumulants for different sizes $N$ of the MN \cite{Binder97}.
+Next, from Eq.\ (\ref{fssM},\ref{fsschi}) the exponents $\beta/\nu$ and $\gamma/\nu$, respectively, are determined.
+Furthermore, Eq.\ (\ref{fssqc}) is used to calculate the exponent $1/\nu$; as a result, the critical exponents $\beta$ and $\gamma$ are finally evaluated.
+Eventually, it is verified if the obtained exponents fulfil the hyperscaling relation,

+where the effective dimension $D_{eff} = 1$ is expected in the case of systems on MNs with layers in the form of complex networks which do not have any particular spatial dimension \cite{Hong07}.

-In general, numerical evolution of the models under consideration revealed existence of two phases: the PM phase with $m=0$ and the FM phase with $m \ne 0$ with continuous or discontinuous transition from the former to the latter with decreasing parameter $p$.
-The overall scenario of this transition for the models on all kinds of investigated MNs, with both LOCAL\&AND and GLOBAL\&AND spin update rules is the same, only details such as the critical values of the control parameter $p$ differ.
-For small values of $q$ the transition from FM to PM phase with decreasing $p$ is continuous and becomes discontinuous above a certain value of $q$, with hysteresis loop which size depends on the topology of the layers, in particular on $\langle k \rangle$.
-In order to determine stability regions of both phases, the order of the phase transition and the width of the possible hysteresis loop simulations for each value of $p$ are run with two different sets of initial conditions: random set ($m=0$) and uniform set ($m=1$).
+For $q>4$ in the case of the LOCAL\&AND spin update rule and for $q\ge 3$ in the case of the GLOBAL\&AND spin update rule the FM transition in the $q$-voter model on different MNs becomes discontinuous, with hysteresis loop which size depends on the topology of the layers, particularly on $\langle k \rangle$.
+In order to determine stability regions of the PM and FM phases and the width of the possible hysteresis loop simulations for each value of $p$ are run with two different sets of initial conditions: random PM set with $m=0$ and uniform FM set with $m=1$.
 After long enough transient the time-averaged magnetization is evaluated based on a large number of MC steps following the transient.
-From simulations the average magnetization $m$ in the resulting stationary state of the system is obtained, which is later compared with concentration $c$ from the theoretical approach using a relation $c=(m+1)/2$.
+From simulations the average magnetization $m$ and thus concentration $c$ in the resulting stationary state of the system are obtained, which are later compared with predictions of the homogeneous PA.